Old Shanghai Fashion: The Glamour of Historic Beauty

 Shanghai Fashion Week is the cat’s pajamas when it comes to runway events, showcasing the best and brightest of the fashion world.
 Launched in 2003, Shanghai Fashion Week aims to spotlight China’s dynamic fashion scene and boost local designers’ street cred worldwide.
 During this fab event, designers from all over the globe come together to strut their stuff and schmooze with the who’s who in the industry.

-Alongside the main event, there are a ton of offshoots like the Shanghai Fashion Weekend, including Shanghai Fashion Weekend, a public-facing event with pop-up shops, workshops, and panel discussions.
+Alongside the main event, there are a ton of offshoots like the Shanghai Fashion Weekend, a public-facing event with pop-up shops, workshops, and panel discussions.
 They are trying to give the public a taste of the action.

 Here is one of the runway shows in Shanghai Fashion Week: